YUNYISHENG/Episode/pages/projects.md

 % Asymptotic properties of the estimators

+% *Consistency, Rate of Convergence, and Asymptotic Distribution.*

 - **Hypothesis Tests and Inferences for Markov Regime Switching Models.**

 % Restrictions on the Parameters for each Regime.